Review of Level Airlines

 Flight Times

-For the North American hub cities, I found the departure times for Level Airlines to be on par with other major airlines.
-You can expect a nighttime departure with an arrival to Barcelona the next day.
+For the North American hub cities, the departure times for Level Airlines are on par with other major airlines.
+You can expect a nighttime departure with an arrival in Barcelona the next day.
 My departure from JFK left at 11:40 p.m. & landed in Spain at 1:35 p.m. with a flight time of 7 hours and 45 minutes.
-I found this to be a good option & it allowed me to sleep at a more traditional time coming from the Eastern Standard Time zone which is 6 hours behind Barcelona.
+I found this to be a good option, and it allowed me to sleep at a more traditional time, coming from the Eastern Standard Time zone (6 hours behind Barcelona).

 Finding your Gate

 Finding my gate for my departure from Barcelona was a much easier process.
 Level Airlines Departs from Terminal 1 at the Barcelona-El Prat Airport.
-Again, I did not have a gate listed on my boarding pass, but the flight board listed my flight as a Level Airlines flight with the corresponding gate number.
+Again, no gate number was listed on the boarding pass, but the flight board listed my flight as a Level Airlines flight with the corresponding gate number.
 At the gate, the screen confirmed this was a Level flight.

-The standard for Level Airlines is for all groups to queue prior to entering the gate.
-This caused congestion as well as prolonged standing time & overall I found this to be less efficient than announcing the gates systematically.
+The standard for Level Airlines is for all groups to queue before entering the gate.
+This caused congestion as well as prolonged standing time, and overall, I found this to be less efficient than announcing the groups systematically.

 In Flight

-My flight to Barcelona was on an Airbus A330 with a seat grid of 3 x 3 x 3.
-I booked a window seat but found much of my legroom was taken up by a box and could not fit my bag.
+My plane to Barcelona was an Airbus A330 with a seat grid of 3 x 3 x 3.
+I booked a window seat but found much of my legroom was taken up by a box, and I could not fit my bag.
 The seats were also fairly narrow.
-Because of these factors, I felt the comfort of the plane was lacking however you do have the option of upgrading to seats with more legroom.
+Because of these factors, comfort was lacking; however, there is the option to upgrade to a seat with more legroom.

-Level offers free Wi-Fi for basic messaging like in iMessage or WhatsApp.
-For full internet access you can purchase hourly or for the full duration of the flight.
+Level offers free Wi-Fi for basic messaging, like in iMessage or WhatsApp.
+For full internet access, you can purchase it hourly or for the full duration of the flight.
 I opted to purchase Wi-Fi for the full flight but found it to be unreliable and spotty.

 Food & Drink

-When choosing your seat for Level Airlines you can opt for a basic ticket which does not include meal service or a checked bag or one that includes both for a higher price.
+When choosing your seat on Level Airlines, you pay for a basic ticket, which does not include meal service or a checked bag, or one that includes both for a higher price.
 I opted for the 1st option.
-Online reviews of Level Airlines mention to expect to pay for any food or drink items (including water) so I purchased water at the terminal to take on the plane.
+Online reviews of Level Airlines mention that you should expect to pay for any food or drink items (including water), so I purchased water at the terminal to take on the plane.

 So, should you book Level Airlines?